gwhn/hugo-me/content/post/quick-start.md

 - articles

 I'm going to add an image to see where I can put associated content.
-I don't really want to put it in the static folder, so I'll start by creating an images subfolder and see if that works.
+I don't really want to put it in the static folder.
+I discovered that you can create a folder with the same name as the markdown file and put images in there.
+You don't need to add a relative path either, just the filename.

 ![Aren't I pretty](me-portrait.jpg)